RobinsonGithae/Cybersecurity/en_de_crypting_Creating_and_inspecting_key_pair_with_openSS.md

- ## learn how to generate RSA private and public key pairs using the OpenSSL utility.
+ ## Learn how to generate RSA private and public key pairs using the OpenSSL utility.

  Credits: Google IT Security and Defence against the Digital dark arts.